Beth3346/elr-sass-style-guide/README.md

 + Avoid magic numbers https://css-tricks.com/magic-numbers-in-css/
 + Prefer percentages and max/min widths over fixed layouts

+#### Use rems instead of px for all sizing except media query breakpoints
++ set a base value for the body element
++ use sass to calculate rems

 #### !important
 + Avoid !important whenever possible
 + Ok for overriding vendor styles in 3rd party components that you have no control over.